Rich Human Feedback for Text-to-Image Generation: Introduction

 In this paper, we propose a dataset and a model of fine-grained multi-faceted evaluations that are interpretable and attributable (\eg{}, to regions with artifacts/implausibility or image-text misalignments), which provide a much richer understanding of the image quality than single scalar scores.
 As a first contribution, we collect a dataset of Rich Human Feedback on 18K images (RichHF-18K), which contains (i) point annotations on the image that highlight regions of implausibility/artifacts, and text-image misalignment; (ii) labeled words on the prompts specifying the missing or misrepresented concepts in the generated image; and (iii) four types of fine-grained scores for image plausibility, text-image alignment, aesthetics, and overall rating.
 Equipped with RichHF-18K, we design a multimodal transformer model, which we coin as Rich Automatic Human Feedback (RAHF) to learn to predict these rich human annotations on generated images and their associated text prompt.
 Our model can therefore predict implausibility and misalignment regions, misaligned keywords, as well as fine-grained scores.
 This not only provides reliable ratings, but also more detailed and explainable insights about the quality of the generated images.
 To the best of our knowledge, this is the first rich feedback dataset and model for state-of-the-art text-to-image generation models, providing an automatic and explainable pipeline to evaluate T2I generation.

 The main contributions of this paper are summarized below: \begin{enumerate} \item The first Rich Human Feedback dataset (RichHF-18K) on generated images (consisting of fine-grained scores, implausibility(artifact)/misalignment image regions, and misalignment keywords), on 18K Pick-a-Pic images.
-The RichHF-18K data set will be released soon.

 \item A multimodal Transformer model (RAHF) to predict rich feedback on generated images, which we show to be highly correlated with the human annotations on a test set.

 \item We further demonstrate the usefulness of the predicted rich human feedback by RAHF to improve image generation: (i) by using the predicted heatmaps as masks to inpaint problematic image regions and (ii) by using the predicted scores to help finetune image generation models (like Muse~\cite{chang2023muse}), \eg, via selecting/filtering finetuning data, or as reward guidance.
 We show that in both cases we obtain better images than with the original model. \item The improvement on the Muse model, which differs from the models that generated the images in our training set, shows the good generalization capacity of our RAHF model. \end{enumerate}